Ankr-network/ankr-docs/docs/staking/delegated-staking/mgno/overview.md

 ## Security of your stake
 Delegated staking with independent Node Providers calls for increased security.
-This is where we're introducing protection pool.
+This is where we're introducing insurance pool.
 Independent Node Providers can make a pool that protects your stake from slashing.
 The protection level is dynamically calculated by the ratio of the total amount of all delegated stakes to the size of the insurance pool.
 The bigger is the pool, the more assurance you have your stake is safe with the provider.